security-notes/infobyte-faraday-wiki/SSL.md

 For information on *how to generate self signed certificates* you can read [Apache's FAQ on how to do this](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=48203146).

+Even though we recommend the configurations by nginx explained above, we also support SSL through Apache.
+## Apache

 #### Troubleshooting

 To ensure that the issue is not with your certificates, test from the command line using